 The student will send the initial draft questions to the examining committee for comment.
-This comment period will normally take 2-3 weeks, after which the student and the examining committee will prepare a revised set of questions for approval by the faculty advisers.
+This comment period will normally take 2-3 weeks, after which the examining committee will prepare a revised set of final questions.
 Questions may be altered, eliminated or consolidated by the examining committee.

 At the end of the drafting process the student should have no fewer than three and no more than five working questions.